tricker/music_cms/README.md

 Task 2:

-Add a Json response.  when uri=  /album/xyz and content-type:application:json

-returns the album details and all the songs in Json format.
+Add a view for /album/xyz that displays the album's meta data as well as all of the associated songs from the model you added in Task 1.
+The first view that is already implemented: /albums/ has the view generation embedded in python code.
+Be smarter in your new songs view and introduce a templating system.

+Task 3:

+Add a similar view as added in Task 2, but make this one return a json response.
+Use the same uri as Task 2: /album/xyz Explore the concept of content negotiation.
+This json response should contain both the album details as well as all of the associated songs in Json format.

+Bonus Points:

+Add unit tests